hanakamar/Hospital-Management-Software/README.md

 # Hospital-Management-Software
-The project is moved to this [link] (https://github.com/veerdosi/HMS.git)
+The project is moved to this link: https://github.com/veerdosi/HMS.git